muon-spectroscopy-computational-project/muon-spectroscopy-computational-project.github.io/contributions.md

-Thank you for your interest in contributing to std-re[p!
+Thank you for your interest in contributing to the Muon Spectroscopy Computational Project.
 We welcome contributions from the community to make our project better.

 ## Table of Contents